db/seeds/users_seeder.rb

 end

-You can also set number_of_records to determine how many times each record in the data array will get created.
+You can also set number_of_records to determine how many times each record in the data array will be created.
 The default is 1.
 Note that if this attribute is set alongside parent, number_of_records will be how many records will be created for each record in the parent table.

 require 'planter'